 How to Make Your Next Job Change a Success

-From writing down accomplishments (to make resume updates easier later on) to broadening your network, there’s plenty you can do while in your current position to make your next job search easier.
+From writing down accomplishments to broadening your network, there’s plenty you can do while in your current position to make your next job search easier.
 Here are seven strategies to try.

 1. Track Your Accomplishments

-Get in the habit of noting down your accomplishments and any additional responsibilities that get added to your regular to-do list.
-One thing that can make updating a resume challenging is that it’s hard to remember to remember the day-to-day details, like that two summers ago, you made a vital contribution that helped the sales team land a big contract.
+Get in the habit of writing down your accomplishments and any additional responsibilities that get added to your regular to-do list at work.
+Updating a resume can be challenging because it’s hard to remember day-to-day details, like the fact that two summers ago, you made a vital contribution that helped the sales team land a big contract.

 2. Learn New Skills

 Is there an opportunity to learn a new program or system?
 Get trained on how to be a good manager?
-Take advantage of these moments as well as projects that will help develop and broaden either your soft or hard skills.
-This will be helpful fodder for your resume and improve your overall hireability when you apply for a new role.
+Take advantage of these moments as well as of projects that will help develop and broaden either your soft or hard skills.
+Consider checking if your company covers the cost of classes, certification, and other work-related skill-building activities.
+Increasing your skills is a helpful way to build out your resume and will improve your chances of getting hired.

 To hiring managers, a candidate who shows initiative in learning new things — and one who does not require a lot of training — is quite appealing.